-$$\frac{\partial u}{\partial t} = g(I)\nu|\nabla u|. \tag{2}$$ where D_d and E_d are the discrete versions of dilation and erosion.
-A disk with radius 1 and formed with eight neighbor pixels is used as a structure element.
+$$\frac{\partial u}{\partial t} = g(I)\nu |\nabla u|.$$ (2)

+The above equation is strongly related to the classical erosion and dilation morphological operators.
+In fact, according with the sign of ν the solution of the above equation is equivalent to an erosion or dilation on the level set images and can be approached using the numerical scheme where D_d and E_d are the discrete versions of dilation and erosion.
+A disk with radius 1 and formed with eight neighbours and the pixel, is used as a structure element.
 Erosions and dilations are implemented in a very simple way by iterations of 8 or 5 neighborhood maxima (or minima) computation.
 In the demo is used the 5 neighbors version, and at the boundaries we use an homogeneous Neumann type boundary condition.
-Another useful option to make this balloon type operator evolve is to use an image interval value, that is :
+Another useful option to make evolves this ballon type operator is to use an image interval value, that is: